 Hi there!
-I just graduated from UBC, after a grueling 8 years… I did it 🙂 I studied human biology and psychology; right now, I’m a Peer Support Worker with local health authorities and starting a naturopathic medicine program.
+I graduated from UBC, after a grueling 8 years… I did it 🙂 I studied human biology and psychology; right now, I’m a Peer Support Worker with local health authorities and starting a naturopathic medicine program.
 It’s been a long road, with poor mental health getting in the way of my academic career, relationships, and life in general.
-I’ve been with Kaleidoscope for 7 years now, and I love working with so many amazing people.
+I’ve been with Kaleidoscope for 9 years now, and I love working with so many amazing people.
 Kaleidoscope helped me significantly through the beginning stages of my recovery, being a place where I could relate to people with similar experiences and be true to myself.
 I am very happy that, now further along my recovery, I can give back and hopefully provide the same space for others that it has provided for me.
 As a facilitator, I continue to learn and grow every week with my peers.
-Outside of school and work, you can find me going for outdoor adventures, eating yummy food, being weird, attempting to write, watching Grey’s Anatomy, chilling with some close friends, drinking tea and trying to find kitties to play with. 🙂
+Outside of school and work, you can find me going for outdoor adventures, eating yummy food, being weird, attempting to write, watching Grey’s Anatomy, chilling with some close friends, drinking tea and playing with my cat. 🙂